 Definition of Annual Wage Limit

 The annual wage limit for the Social Security tax is adjusted each year.
-In 2021, the annual wage limit is $142,800.
-This means that in the year 2021, only the first $142,800 of an employee's (or self-employed's) gross wages, salaries, bonuses, etc. will be subject to the Social Security tax of 6.2%.
-In addition to the amounts withheld from its employees, the employer must match the amount of the Social Security taxes.
-(Self-employed individuals must pay both the employee and the employer portions of the payroll tax.)
+For the year 2022, the annual wage limit is $147,000.
+(It was $142,800 for 2021.)
+This means that in the year 2022, only the first $147,000 of an employee's gross wages, salaries, bonuses, etc. (or self-employed's business earnings) will be subject to the Social Security tax of 6.2%.
+In addition to the amounts withheld from its employees, the employer must match the amount withheld.
+(Self-employed individuals pay both the employee and the employer portions of the payroll tax.)

 Example of Annual Wage Limit